clowdhaus/amazon-eks-neuron-ami/log-collector-script/windows/README.md

 #### Example output

-The project can be used in normal or Enable/Disable Debug(**Caution: Enable/Disable Debug will restart Docker daemon which would kill running containers**).
+The project can be used in normal or Enable/Disable Debug.

 ```
 USAGE: .\eks-log-collector.ps1